paul-hammant/tbd/content/vcs-choices/index.md

 ### Git Fusion

-There's a VM appliance from the Perforce people, that can sit in your infrastructure and mediate between the perforce server, and your wish to use Git in a Git-idiomatic way on your dev workstation.
+There's a VM appliance from the Perforce people, that can sit in your infrastructure and mediate between the perforce server, and your wish to use Git in a Git-idiomatic way on your development workstation.
 This mode of operation does not have the read-only bit feature, and also maintains

 With a Git-fusion clone from a Perforce repository, if a client spec was specified, you get the constrained